jesses-code-adventures/utapi-go/contributing.md

 # contributing

-I made this package because I needed the functionality of deleting files, so that's what's implemented right now.
+Currently this package has parity with the [UTApi class in Uploadthing](https://github.com/pingdotgg/uploadthing/blob/main/packages/uploadthing/src/sdk/index.ts#L39), so this package doesn't require new features.

-While I plan to add the rest of the Uploadthing api's functionality, it's not a priority of mine currently.
-You are more than welcome though!
+If you have modifications you'd like to make to the code for cleanliness or other improvements, I'd recommend getting in touch before making the changes.

 ## scope

 This package should do nothing more than the [UTApi class in Uploadthing](https://github.com/pingdotgg/uploadthing/blob/main/packages/uploadthing/src/sdk/index.ts#L39)

-## to do
+## utapi features

 - [x] requestUploadThing
 - [x] deleteFiles
-- [ ] getFileUrls
+- [x] getFileUrls
-- [ ] listFiles
+- [x] listFiles
-- [ ] renameFiles
+- [x] renameFiles
-- [ ] getSignedURL
+- [x] getSignedURL
-- [ ] getUsageInfo
+- [x] getUsageInfo

 ## dev setup

-1. If you'd like to add a feature, first clone the [Uploadthing](https://github.com/pingdotgg/uploadthing) repo and find its current implementation.
+1. If you'd like to make a change, first clone the [Uploadthing](https://github.com/pingdotgg/uploadthing) repo and find the original function you plan to modify.

     ```bash
     git clone --depth 1 https://github.com/pingdotgg/uploadthing uploadthing_source;